vadimv/server-components/README.md

 RSP aims for developing the web UI in Java while keeping external dependencies and JavaScript usage to the minimum.

-With RSP, after loading an initial page HTML, the browser feeds events to the server and updates the presentation to the incoming diff commands.
+After loading an initial page HTML, the browser feeds events to the server and updates the presentation to the incoming diff commands.
 The page's state is maintained on the server.

-As the result:
+Actually, RSP supports two types of web pages:
-- coding and debugging the UI is just coding in plain Java and debugging Java;
+- Single-page application (SPA) with establishing the page's live session and keeping its state on the server
-- fast initial page load no matter of the application's size;
+- Plain old detached HTML pages rendered on the server

-- your code always stays on your server;
+A web application can contain a mix of both types.
-- SEO-friendly out of the box.
+For example, an admin part can be a single-page application page, and the client-facing part made of plain pages.

 ### Maven

-Use Java version 11 or newer.
+Use Java version 17 or newer.

 Add the dependency:
 ```xml